github/secure_headers/README.md

 ## Note on Firefox handling of CSP

-Currently, Firefox does not support the webkit draft standard.
+Currently, Firefox does not support the w3c draft standard.
 So there are a few steps taken to make the two interchangeable.

 Firefox > 18 partially supports the standard via using the default\-src directive over allow/options, but the following inconsistencies remain.